ScratchAddons/website/site/faq.md

 ### Where can I discuss about Scratch Addons?

 You can do it on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) or [our Discord server](https://discord.gg/R5NBqwMjNc).
-There, you can discuss about it and ask questions if you have difficulties.
+There, you can discuss about it and ask questions if you're having trouble.

 ### I think Scratch Addons slows down Scratch.
 What can I do?

 Try to turn off addons that you don't need.
-Also, the notice and warning could help you decide which addons that needed to be turned off for your comfort.
+Also, check addon notices and warnings to decide which addons should be turned off for better performance.

 ### Are there any consequences for enabling everything?

-If you have a mid-end computer, chances are the performance won't be dropped significantly.
+If you have a mid-end computer, chances are the performance won't drop significantly.
 Feel free to go through the list again and turn off addons that you don't need.

 ### How can you activate the easter egg addons?

 To reveal the easter egg addons, do the Konami Code with your keyboard on the settings page.
 After that, the easter egg addons will be shown, letting you to activate them. (↑↑↓↓←→←→BA)

-Examples of the easter egg addons are "Cat blocks" and "Semicolon glitch".
+Some easter egg addons are "Cat blocks" and "Semicolon glitch".
 Check out [the addons tab](/addons) for a complete list.

-### I got more questions!
+### I have more questions!

-If you have more questions that needed answers, you can create a post on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) or send a message [on our Discord server](https://discord.gg/R5NBqwMjNc).
+If you have more questions that need answers, you can create a post on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) or send a message [on our Discord server](https://discord.gg/R5NBqwMjNc).
 Someone will try to answer it for you.